Assistant Secretary of the Air Force for Space Acquisition and Integration: List of military deputies to the assistant secretary

-The military deputy to the Assistant Secretary of the Air Force for Space Acquisition and Integration was formerly the director of space programs at the Office of the Assistant Secretary of the Air Force for Acquisition, Technology, and Logistics (SAF/AQ).
+The military deputy to the assistant secretary of the air force for space acquisition and integration was formerly the director of space programs at the Office of the Assistant Secretary of the Air Force for Acquisition, Technology, and Logistics (SAF/AQ).
 The officeholder is responsible for helping the assistant secretary oversee research and development, test, production, product support and modernization of Space Force programs.

-The was renamed to the current title in August 2020 after Secretary of the Air Force Frank Kendall ordered the acceleration of separating space acquisition authority from SAF/AQ.
+The post was renamed to the current title in August 2020 after Secretary of the Air Force Frank Kendall ordered the acceleration of separating space acquisition authority from SAF/AQ.